 - Attendance at the pre-proposal conference is optional.
-At this conference, the scope of services will be discussed in detail and copies of prior year financial reports will be distributed. - Offerors are encouraged to submit written questions after the conference by the date listed in Section 3.1.
+At this conference, the scope of services will be discussed in detail. - Offerors are encouraged to submit written questions after the conference by the date listed in Section 3.1.

 The University will prepare written responses to all questions submitted and make them available to all offerors.
 The questions and answers will be made part of the RFP and may become part of the contract with the successful contractor.
 Answers given orally at the conference are not binding.